 - Office visit fees for injuries are covered

-- Radiology fees related to office visit when ordered by Health Center staff
+- Radiology fees related to the office visit at the discretion of the ordering provider

 - Women's healthcare visits to Hope Health Center